dscotese/od-mle-interview/README.md

 We **HIGHLY** recommend using IntelliJ to complete this assessment.

 There are 3 problems (A, B, C) and pre-check for you to complete in this assessment.
 For every problem (i.e. A, B, C), there is an associated package in the `src.java` directory.
 Feel free to add/remove as much code as you believe is necessary to complete the assessment.
 There is an `extras` package where we have a few domain objects.
 The `Person` class that you will need to edit for problem A is located here.
-Implement the unit tests using the specified `junit` provided For the portions of the assessment that ask for a written answer - please type your responses in the `answers.txt` file at the root of the repository.
+Implement the unit tests using the specified `junit` provided.
+For the portions of the assessment that ask for a written answer - please type your responses in the `answers.txt` file at the root of the repository.

 For the in person follow-up to this assessment, we will be asking you to edit and extend the implementations you write.
 Emphasize what you think is the best approach that will allow you to later add more to these classes.